meg7mal/Insight-Engineering-Coding_Challenge/README.md

 **Global Data Structures**

-* HashMultimap<LocalDateTime,GraphEdge>edgesCreatedAtMap - A map of the "created_at" timestamp to every unique hashtag edge (pair of hashtags) added at that timestamp (could be shared by multimple tweets). key="created_at" from JSON tweet value=All edges from all tweets added at this instatnt.
+* HashMultimap (LocalDateTime,GraphEdge) edgesCreatedAtMap - A map of the "created_at" timestamp to every unique hashtag edge (pair of hashtags) added at that timestamp (could be shared by multiple tweets). key="created_at" from JSON tweet value=All edges from all tweets added at this instatnt.

-* HashMultimap<String,String>hashtagGraph -  The hashtag graph is implemented as a HashMultimap.
+* HashMultimap (String,String) hashtagGraph -  The hashtag graph is implemented as a HashMultimap.
 The key is a hashtag and the value will be a set of all the hashtags it is connected to in the graph.

                          Ex: key=h1 value=[h2,h3,h4]
 										     However interally, the pairs are stored as: